Validus Technical Analysis (NYSE:VR)

 Validus Moving Average

 Moving averages show the VR stock price trend.
 The two most popular types of moving averages are the Simple Moving Average or SMA and the Exponential Moving Average or EMA.
 A key factor that impacts moving averages is the lag factor.
-The 20 day moving average of $67.56 is above the price of $67.43.
+The 20 day moving average of $67.8 is below the price of $67.88.

 Validus Bollinger Bands